sachinchoolur/lightGallery/site/content/blog/top-6-best-javascript-lightbox-websites/index.md

 - The plugin is relatively lightweight, contributing to faster loading times for web pages.

-- Minimalist Design:Fluidbox has a minimalist design, providing a clean and unobtrusive interface that focuses on showcasing the images.
+- Minimalist Design: Fluidbox has a minimalist design, providing a clean and unobtrusive interface that focuses on showcasing the images.

 - Fluidbox supports dynamic loading, allowing you to load images on demand rather than preloading all images at once